-The Group's net sales for the period totalled 327,774 KSEK (286,584 KSEK), an increase of 14%.
-The group's net sales was primarily attributable to the games Quizduel, Wordzee, Ruzzle, WordBrain, Word Mansion Word Domination and Primetime a transfer bonus from Applovin as a one time payment in the third quarter.
-Own work capitalized totalled 30,486 KSEK (35,026 KSEK).
-Other operating income 37,811 KSEK (3,373 KSEK) includes a write-down of the earn-out 32,250 KSEK (0 KSEK) for the Sventertainment group.
+The Group's net sales for the period totalled 362,182 KSEK (327,774 KSEK), an increase of 10%.
+The group's net sales was primarily attributable to the games Wordzee, Quizduel, Ruzzle, WordBrain, Word Domination, Tile Mansion, Word Mansion and Wordbubbles.
+The same period last year contains an non-recurring income of 14,7 MSEK, see not 5 Distribution of net sales.
+Own work capitalized totalled 33,709 KSEK (30,486 KSEK).
+Other operating income 1,159 KSEK (37,811 KSEK) consist mainly of write down of earn-out and exchange rate gains, see note 6 Other operations income.